• Skip to primary navigation

 how to sew a t-shirt- free pattern

-We’ve been baby-chicken-sitting for some friends.
 Oh my goodness, these little chicks are just too cute!
 I have a hard time keeping their names straight.
-I think we were playing with Teeny and Fluffy in these pictures.
-(We have two more named Buck and Brownie.)
+The two in these photos are Teeny and Fluffy and we have two more named Buck and Brownie.
 We’ll be so sad to send them back to their forever home.

 To Make a T-Shirt with this Free T-Shirt Pattern, You Need: